asift91/Manual_Migration/option1.md

                 cd /home/azureadmin
                 tar -zxvf storage.tar.gz
                 ```
-    - **Migration of application and configuration**
+    - **Migration of Moodle application and configuration**
+        -   Before migrating take a backup of existing configuration.
         -   A backup directory is extracted as storage/ at /home/azureadmin.
         -   This storage directory contains moodle, moodledata and configuration directory along with database backup file.
 These will be copied to desired locations.
         -   Create a backup directory.
             ```
             cd /home/azureadmin/
             mkdir -p backup